cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/basic_usage.md

 }
 ```

-### 3. Map Mapping Generic Call
+#### Map Generic Call

-Map Mapping Generic Call means that the user can directly construct Map request or response according to the specification, and Kitex will do Thrift codec accordingly.
+Map mapping generic calls refer to the ability of users to construct Map parameters according to specifications, and Kitex will handle the Thrift encoding/decoding accordingly.

-#### Build Map

-Kitex will strictly verify the field name and type constructed according to the given IDL.
-The field name only supports string type corresponding to the Map Key.
-The type mapping of the field Value is shown in the Type Mapping Table below.
+Kitex strictly validates the field names and types constructed by the user based on the given IDL.
+Field names are only supported as string types corresponding to Map Keys, and the mapping of field Value types can be seen in the type mapping table.

-Returns the Field ID and type that will verify the Response and generate the corresponding Map Key based on the Field Name of the IDL.
+For Responses, the Field ID and type will be validated, and the corresponding Map Key will be generated based on the IDL's Field Name.

-For response, the Field ID and Type will be verified, and return Map to user  corresponding to the IDL.

-##### Type Mapping Table
+##### Type Mapping

-The Mapping between Golang and Thrift:
+Golang and Thrift IDL Type Mapping is as follows:

 | **Golang Type**             | **Thrift IDL Type** |
 | --------------------------- | ------------------- |